patternfly/patternfly/src/patternfly/layouts/Flex/examples/Flex.md

 {{/l-flex}}
 ```
 ### Usage
-Use gap modifiers to space flex items evenly.
-If individual spacing of items along the main axis is needed, the [flex spacer system](#spacer) can be used instead of row gap.

-Using the spacer system (`.pf-m-spacer` or `.pf-m-item-space-items`) with gap or column gap is not recommended, as in some cases, it could cause elements to extend past the parent's boundary along the main axis.
+Gap is recommended when there is a consistent gap between items.
+If individual items need unique gaps, use the [flex spacer system](#spacing) instead.
+Using the spacer system (<code>.pf-m-spacer</code>) along an axis that uses gap is not recommended, as in some cases, it could cause elements to extend past the boundary of the parent element.

 | Class | Applied to | Outcome |
 | -- | -- | -- |